anxdpanic/plugin.video.composite_for_plex/README.txt

    PMS web server.
 This does not transcode any file, and it will be played as normal.

-You can override these by choosing either "http" or "smb" in the "Stream from PMS" setting.  "auto" is the default and will choose the best option.
+You can override these by choosing either "http", "smb" or "AFP" in the "Stream from PMS" setting.  "auto" is the default and will choose the best option.

 PLAYING MEDIA LOCALLY